iSECPartners/ios-ssl-kill-switch/README.md

 Installation
 ============

-- Tested on iOS 4.3 or 5.1
+iOS SSL Kill Switch was tested on iOS 4.3 or 5.1.

 ### Dependencies
+Using Cydia make sure the following packages are installed:
+- dpkg
 - MobileSubstrate
 - PreferenceLoader

 ### How to install

-- Download the Debian package and copy it to the device
+Download the Debian package and copy it to the device and install it:
-- Install the package:

     dpkg -i <package>.deb

-- Respring:
+Respring the device:

     killall -HUP SpringBoard

-- On the device, go into Settings->SSL Kill Switch and enable it
+There should be a new meny in the device's Settings where you can enable the extension.
-- Start / Restart the App you want to test
+Finally, start / restart the App you want to test.

 ### How to uninstall